Kiuwan logo

 Frequent Integration

 In a traditional software development approach, the code might be developed for weeks or months before it’s integrated into the main project.
-In such a case, this prolonged period can introduce security vulnerabilities that go unnoticed until later stages, making them more challenging and costly to fix.
+This prolonged period can introduce security vulnerabilities that go unnoticed until later stages, making them more challenging and costly to fix.
 CI/CD promotes frequent integration, meaning code changes are continuously integrated into the main codebase.
 This constant integration allows for more immediate detection and resolution of security issues.

 Automated Testing for Code Quality Assurance